Mindgreppers/lifemaker_web/content/_index.md

 Generally speaking, a family, whether of blood or heart, is a group which lives together with love and care, and its members find themselves assured of safety, mutual fulfillment, growth and happiness in their mutuality.
 This is the environment which we seek for humanity, as undivided human society in Universal Orderliness.

-With 100 families of an area coming together based on shared objective understanding, the model gets proven.
-With just two families, the process kickstarts.
-As every family continues to understand and move forward in awakening progression, the proof of understanding is visible more and more in the wisdom, prosperity, confidence and mutual fulfilment with which it lives; and in the happiness, contentment, peace and co-existential bliss that it experiences.

 #### The model
 To realise our true potential we need [a systematic process and approach](/post/approach).
 The model has to be objective, sensible, integral and holistic.
 And it has to cover all aspects of Life and Living - from material to consciousness.
 This model must be understandable and happily acceptable to anyone and everyone.
 Family is the unit of society.
 Hence our approach is family based.

-#### Do you think on these lines?
-Does We include me or me include We? **What is the higest pursuit of every human including me?** What do we want most, if not Shubh (happiness, contentment, peace and bliss)?
-Does everyone's Shubh lie in my Shubh, or does my Shubh lie in everyone's Shubh?
-Whatever we are doing, is it really fulfilling us? **Are we doing things happily or in order to be happy?** Why is society broken and families are breaking apart?

-What good or bad am I doing for the Earth and environment? **If I really love my children and their children to be, then what am I doing for giving them better air, water, earth and society than what I got?** Does a big bank account, comfort of the body, loss of another, gossip, comparison, competition, social show off etc. give my family any resolution or happiness?
-Or is it holistic understanding of Life, confidence in each other and mutual fulfillment in relationships? **Is happiness from the body or the mind?** _Who am I as human?
-What is Existence as co-existence?
-What is the right way to live?
-How can I and my family be own masters and knowers of existence, instead of blind followers?_

-**Have you ever wondered where does the power of finding the solutions for positive change lie - in the existing system, businessmen, relegions, governments or some other external agent or agency with superpowers?
-Or does it lie within me and my family?**
-Read more about such questions [here](/post/think-on-these-lines)

-#### If you think on these lines, then we welcome you
-**And we need you.** Please contact us through the [lifeline](/lifeline)

-## We are building our team
-* We need inpirational families who are living the Lifemaker way.
-  * First, let us understand ourselves and arrive on the same page.
-  * We invite the curious families to get in touch with us and join our incubation program.
-One person can get in touch and be introduced, but at least two must formally join the incubation programme.
-* We welcome experts in the fields of education, philosophy, psychology, science, political science, economics, sociology, natural farming, community based cooperatives & eco-local-sustainability to help us evolve the educational, philosophical and working model.

-We are grateful for all the people who have been helping us in different capacity.

 ## Call to the tribe